scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | documentaries, biographies                              |
    +----------------+---------------------------------------------------------+

 The favorites topics for this essay were more difficult to categorize than the self-summaries.
 In some cases, genres (or media) overlapped.
-For example, the TV-comedies-0 group included "The Walking Dead," which is a drama.
+For example, the "TV-comedies-0" group included "The Walking Dead," which is a drama.
 There was also overlap between groups.
 This might suggest that the number of NMF components was too high, but the granularity these topics provided was used for further analyses.
-We created superordinate groupings from the topics from which extracted distinctive tokens for particular demographic groups.
+We created superordinate groupings from the topics from which we extracted distinctive tokens for particular demographic groups.
 We'll first examine the distribution over topics by sex.

 .. figure:: favorites-sex.png

    Favorites

 The most popular topics, for both females and males, were "TV-hits" and "music-rock," with about 16 percent of each sex writing about shows or artists in those groups.
 We see more separation between the sexes in the favorites essay than we did with the self-summaries.
 The enthusiastic group is, again, distinctly female.
 A distinctly male category includes films such as "Fight Club" and "The Shawshank Redemption" and musical artists such as the Red Hot Chili Peppers.

 We created superordinate groupings by combining clusters.
 There were four groups related to movies.
 In order to extract demographic-distinctive tokens, we used the smoothed log-odds-ratio which accounts for variance as described by Monroe, Colaresi, and Quinn [Mon09]_.
 The top movies for females were Harry Potter, Pride & Prejudice, and Hunger Games while males favored Star Wars, The Matrix, and Fight Club.
 The "movies-sci-fi" and "movies-drama-1" groups, whose highest weighted tokens referred to the male-favored movies, had a higher proportion of males than females.
 Similarly, the "teen" group, which which corresponded to female-favored movies, had a higher proportion of females.
-The "movies-drama-0" group — the last of the four movie clusters — includes a relatively even proportion of users along this demographic split.
-(THE ANALYSIS IN THIS PARAGRAPH DOESN"T MAKE SENSE - SEEMS CIRCULAR)
+This reflects the terms found by the log-odds-ratio.

 We next examined the distribution over topics by drug usage.
 In this demographic category, users self-identified as drug users or non-drug users.
 To this, we added a third level for users who declined the state their drug usage status.
 There were 6,859 drug users, 29,402 non-drug users, and 11,849 unknowns.

 This plot shows more intra-cluster variation than the previous one.
 Interestingly, the distribution across topics of users for whom we had no drug usage information — those in the "unknown" category — tended to follow the distribution of self-identified drug users.
 That is, most of the time, the proportion of drugs users and unknowns in a particular cluster was similar.
 This was especially true in cases where difference in proportions of drug users and non-drug users was large.
 This unexpected finding may suggest that individuals who did not respond to the drug usage question abstained in order to avoid admitting they did use drugs.

 .. figure:: favorites-drugs.png